Fermi-Hubbard Model II

 \[\begin{align*} \Sigma^\lessgtr_{ij, \uparrow} (t, t') = \mathrm{i}U^2 T^\lessgtr_{ij}(t, t') G^\gtrless_{ji, \downarrow}(t', t),\\ \Sigma^\lessgtr_{ij, \downarrow}(t, t') = \mathrm{i}U^2 T^\lessgtr_{ij}(t, t')G^\gtrless_{ji, \uparrow}(t', t), \end{align*}\]

-While we keep the same initial conditions as in Fermi-Hubbard Model I, we intrdoce a new data struct
+While we keep the same initial conditions as in Fermi-Hubbard Model I, we intrdoce a new data struct that also holds the $T$-matrix (and the "bubbles" $\Phi$ since this is more efficient):

 Base.@kwdef struct FermiHubbardDataTM{T}